Zuwairanajma/Leaderboard-Project/README.md

 ### Usage

-You can use this project by cloning it to your folder and changing index.html and styles.css files.
+You can use this project by cloning it to your folder and changing index.html and index.css files.
+Use this app manually by running
+> npm start
 ### Run tests

 To run tests, run the following commands: